joshmaglione/BRational/md_files/docs/brat-methods.md

 Returns the dictionary signature for the denominator.
 The format of the dictionary is as follows.
 The keys are

+- "coefficient": a positive integer.
-- "monomial": dictionary with one key given by a vector and a positive integer value.
+- "monomial": a degree tuple.
-- "factors": dictionary with keys given by vectors and values in the positive integers.
+- "factors": dictionary with keys given by tuples and values in the positive integers.

 #### Example